Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

-In conclusion, we demonstrate a ``gateless" gatemon qubit biased at half-integer flux, which exhibits a significant enhancement in anharmonicity - over an order of magnitude increase - without any electrical gating, along with a minimal charge dispersion, thereby reducing its sensitivity to offset charge noise.
-Additionally, we observe a suppressed charge matrix element by a factor of 2, enabling partial parity protection of the qubit without the need for strict symmetry between the two JJs'.
-This eliminates the need for precise fabrication with accurate electrical gating or additional circuit elements\cite{banszerus_hybrid_2024, leblanc_gate-_2024}. necessary to maintain the symmetry.
-Such large qubit anharmonicities, combined with the flux 'sweet spot' at $\Phi = 0.5\,\Phi_{0}$, enables fast single-gate time of less than 10 ns, significantly faster than those achievable with traditional gatemons and transmons.
+In conclusion, we demonstrate a hybrid InAs-Al flux-tunable transmon qubit biased at the half-integer flux sweet spot, which exhibits a significant enhancement in anharmonicity - over an order of magnitude increase - without any electrical gating, along with a minimal charge dispersion, thereby reducing its sensitivity to offset charge noise.
+Additionally in our model, we observe a suppressed charge matrix element by a factor of 2, enabling partial parity protection of the qubit without the need for strict symmetry between the two JJs'.
+This eliminates the need for precise fabrication with accurate electrical gating or additional circuit elements\cite{banszerus_hybrid_2024, leblanc_gate-_2025} necessary to maintain the symmetry.
+Such large intrinsic qubit anharmonicities enables fast single-gate times of less than 10 ns, surpassing the Rabi frequencies typically achieved in traditional gatemons and transmons without any pulse shaping.
 Although dielectric losses currently limit the qubit lifetime, the use of less lossy substrate materials, for example, Si or sapphire, should make it possible to achieve much longer coherence and energy relaxation times.
-Our work is versatile enough to be implemented in other material systems such as Ge or SiGe, and provides a novel approach to characterize various super-semi material platforms and implement strongly anharmonic, partially protected qubits for quantum information processing without the need for complex design and fabrication.
+Our work is versatile enough to be implemented in other material systems such as Ge or SiGe, and provides a novel approach to characterize various superconducting-semiconducting material platforms and implement strongly anharmonic, partially protected qubits for quantum information processing without the need for complex design and fabrication.